You can build traffic in 2017, as in 2016, with long, informational posts. These will get you noticed in the search engines.

 Use the seed keyword from the previous step to find a good topic to write about, using one of the two methods below.

 Fix all broken links.
 You can use Screaming Frog to find broken links.
-And make sure that all your eternal links open a new window.
+And make sure that all your external links open in a new window.

 Find Three Blogs

 Find three popular, high traffic blogs in your niche where comments are accepted.
 Make sure that when you leave a comment it includes a link back to your website.
 Then make a habit of reading articles on those blogs and commenting intelligently.